complementizer/wcep-mds-dataset/README.md

 ### Dataset Generation
 We currently do not provide the entire dataset for download.
 Instead, we share the summaries from WCEP and scripts that obtain the associated news articles.
 Make sure to set `--jobs` to your avaible number of CPUs to speed things up.
 Both scripts can be interrupted and resumed by just repeating the same command.
 To restart from scratch, add `--override`.

-At first, download the inital [dataset without articles](https://drive.google.com/file/d/1LGYFKGzCgvdllwIQHDF5qSxtan1Y0Re9/view?usp=sharing "dataset without articles") and place it in `/data`.
+At first, download the inital [dataset without articles](https://drive.google.com/file/d/1LGYFKGzCgvdllwIQHDF5qSxtan1Y0Re9/view?usp=sharing "dataset without articles"), place it in `/data` (unzipped).
 ##### 1) Extracting articles from WCEP
 This script extracts news articles from various news sources cited on WCEP using [newspaper3k](https://github.com/codelucas/newspaper "newspaper3k") from the [Internet Archive Wayback Machine](https://archive.org/).
 We previously requested snapshots of all source articles that were not archived yet.